-5 Things you’ll Love about our new Chile Biking Tour
+5 Things You’ll Love about our Chile Biking Tour

 The central valley and coast of Chile is a biking idyll.
-With the soaring peaks of the Andes Mountains providing an inspirational backdrop, we’ll cruise along coastal byways and easy inland routes, from quaint fishing villages to verdant vineyards and rolling foothills of the Coastal range.
-Off our bikes, we’ll be immersed in modern-day Chilean culture, as well as discover the ancient Incan and colonial Spanish influences that survive today and are often found in the barrios of Chile’s cities.
+With the soaring peaks of the Andes Mountains providing an inspirational backdrop, you’ll cruise along coastal byways and easy inland routes, from quaint fishing villages to verdant vineyards and rolling foothills of the coastal range.
+Off your bike, you’ll be immersed in modern-day Chilean culture, as well as discover the ancient Incan and colonial Spanish influences that survive today (and are often found in the barrios of Chile’s cities).

-We’ll dine on a variety of Spanish and indigenous culinary flavors made with fresh seafood, beef, llama, fruits and vegetables native to the area.
-We’ll also meet locals during wine tastings, catching crabs with local fishermen, guided walking tours with local experts, and of course, our Trip Leaders who are natives of Chile.
+You’ll dine on a variety of Spanish and indigenous culinary delights made with fresh seafood, beef, llama, fruits and vegetables native to the area.
+You’ll also meet locals during wine tastings, catching crabs with local fishermen, guided walking tours with local experts, and of course, our Trip Leaders who are residents.
 To give you a small window into this fascinating part of Chile, here are five things you’ll love about our new Chile’s Coastal Vistas & Vineyards biking vacation.

 Biking the Casablanca Valley